loadmill/loadmill-docs/domain-verification.md

 # Express Middleware

-If you are using [node.js](https://nodejs.org) and [express](https://expressjs.com) it could be helpfull to use our npm module: [express-loadmill](https://www.npmjs.com/package/express-loadmill).
+If you are using [node.js](https://nodejs.org) and [express](https://expressjs.com), you can easily serve the verification file using our npm module: [express-loadmill](https://www.npmjs.com/package/express-loadmill).

-It may be used to enable [crowsourced load testing](testing-with-cors.html) as well, for high volume load tests.
+It may also be used to enable [crowsourced load testing](testing-with-cors.html), for high volume load tests.